CyberAgentGameEntertainment/UnityPerformanceTuningBible/README_EN.md

 We have summarized the workflow for creating translated versions in each language in this [README](https://github.com/CyberAgentGameEntertainment/UnityPerformanceTuningBible/tree/main/translation).
 By changing the language parameter, you can obtain the desired translated PDF.

-### Notes to Keep in Mind
+### Notes
-The quality of the translation may vary depending on the translation service used.
+The quality of the translation depends on DeepL.
 Please note that we provide translations with the assumption that it may be more convenient for users than doing translations individually.

 ### Updates